stacyford/portfolio/docs/examples/containers.md

 Log into the cPanel user account via SSH.
 You can do this by either logging into the account via SSH from the command line, or using SSH in either WHM's _Terminal_ interface or cPanel's _Terminal_ interface.

-To set up your application, run the following command, where `package` represents the name of a EA4 container-based package:
+To set up your application, run the following command, where `package` represents the name of an EA4 container-based package:

 ```
 /scripts/ea-podman install package